Vietnam.vn - Nền tảng quảng bá Việt Nam

 The challenges of survival

-Today, The Musalman costs just 75 paisa (less than a rupee) and has a circulation of 20,000 to 21,000 copies a day.
-So how has The Musalman survived the digital age?
+Today, The Musalman costs just 75 paisa (less than 1 rupee) and has a circulation of 20,000 to 21,000 copies a day.
+So how has The Musalman survived the digital revolution?
 The answer lies in a combination of three factors: minimal costs, a loyal community, and local advertising.
 The katibs are paid a modest salary of about 80 rupees per page, or just over 2,400 rupees a month (about $30).
-The office is minimalist: just a few ceiling fans, fluorescent lights, and an old offset press.
+The office is minimalist: just a few ceiling fans, fluorescent lights, and an old offset printing press.

 Văn phòng của The Musalman không có máy lạnh, ánh sáng kém và rộng chưa đầy 80 mét vuông, trong một tòa nhà cũ nằm nép dưới bóng Nhà thờ Hồi giáo Wallajah ở thành phố Chennai.